Royal Melbourne Golf Club

 The Famous Fifth at The West Course

-The 176-yard fifth is the first par 3 on the West Course and is one of the greatest par threes we’ve ever played.
+The 161-meter (176-yard) fifth is the first par 3 on the West Course and is one of the greatest par threes we’ve ever played.
 Dr. Mackenzie arrived for his productive visit to Melbourne in late October of 1926 and left for New Zealand in early January.
 Construction had started on the West Course while he was here, but it wasn’t anywhere near complete when he departed.
 Except for the fifth hole.
 With his complete trust in Mr. Mick Morcom, RM’s brilliant head greenkeeper, he was confident that they were on the right track, and he boarded a ship heading for Titirangi.

 With views of both the West and East Courses, the setting of the fifth tee is striking.
 That is until you see the green in the distance because that view is an intimidating endeavor.
 Slightly uphill and surrounded by hazards, the green beyond a canyon appears microscopic!

 It was a cool winter August morning, and my back was finally beginning to loosen up.
 With two bunkers left and three deep bunkers right, I grabbed 6-iron, hesitant in my selection.
 Picking it clean, I was immediately happy with the solid strike.
 It was still a little dark, and I couldn’t see it land.
-We found it resting long of the green and I was left with a terrifying downhill chip that was left short.
+We found it resting long of the green and I was left with a terrifying downhill chip that I left short.